MAPSIM-co/Mapsim_Assistance_Bot/README.md

 Navigate to MQL5/Experts and place the downloaded file here.
 Restart MetaTrader 5 to load the Expert Advisor.

-* If you Not Install Meta Trader 5 , You Can Download Free Meta Trader 5 From [here](https://www.metatrader5.com/en/download)
+* If you Not Install Meta Trader 5 In Your OS , You Can Download Free Meta Trader 5 From [here](https://www.metatrader5.com/en/download)

 ---